dkmagee/hawkired/README.md

 -----

 - You may want to comment out all but the first OB in do_all to do a test run.
 - *combine.fits are the all images combined from an OB.
-The files have 4 extensions - one for each HAWKI chip.
+The files have 4 extensions - one for each HAWK-I chip.
 - Stitched files are the mosaics stitched together from the 4 chips.
 These are for just reference only.
 DON'T USE THEM FOR SCIENCE.
 - The `runname_hawki_filter_zpt.json` files have the computed zeropoints from standard star observations for each OB